 - Hold an elected or appointed office or committee chair position in any campus organization.
 You may still participate in organizations, just not as an elected/appointed officer.

-- Take classes as a transient or cross-registered student at another college or university unless you receive permission in advance from the Deans Committee.
+- Take classes as a transient or cross-registered student at another college or university unless you receive permission in advance from the Undergraduate Advising Support Dean's Committee.

 If you are enrolled in a course (for the next term/semester) for which they have failed to complete the prerequisites, they must make the necessary adjustments to their class registrations.